yamukha/web3esp/README.md

 # Solution to submit transaction to ETH chain using microcontroller like ESP8266 or ESP32

 # Inplemented extrinsic methods
-Transfer balance as Raw Transaction
+Transfer balance as Raw Transaction\
+Smart contract (see smart contract example in libraries/contracts).
+Note: supported uint256 and string type

 # Implementetiaon
 Refference pyton scripts: web3eth.py (high level) and rlp4eth.py (low level, based on secp256k1 library for ECDSA sign)\